Cloufield/sumstats-liftover/README.md

 ## Features

 - **Fast and vectorized**: Optimized for large datasets with efficient numpy-based operations
+  - Processes 10 million rows in less than 1 minute
 - **Standalone**: No external dependencies on UCSC tools or other liftover libraries
 - **Flexible**: Supports custom column names and coordinate systems (0-based or 1-based)
 - **Robust**: Handles chromosome name normalization, special chromosomes, and unmapped variants
+- **Multi-hit handling**: Automatically selects the best (highest-scoring) segment when multiple mappings exist
 - **Easy to use**: Simple pandas DataFrame interface

 ## Installation